“Letters from childhood”

 2014

-In the series “Letters from Childhood, ” I am performing a subtle but radical deconstruction of the very structure of memory.
-Childhood here is not a nostalgic archive, but a battlefield between the fluid, elusive reality of the past and the obsessive attempts of consciousness to materialize it in the present.
-This is a study of digital uncertainty inside the human psyche: as vague emotions and fragmentary impressions (“foggy trace of presence”) they become the only “data” available to restore the lost world.
-Choosing a medium—format film is not just an aesthetic gesture.
-This is a strategy to resist the digital world.
-The analog process, with its chemical unpredictability and tactile materiality, becomes a fragile aesthetic refuge for memories that are too vulnerable to the purity of numbers.
-Visual effects (blurring, double exposure, graininess) obtained exclusively at the time of shooting are not defects, but the materialization of the memory deformation itself.
-They are like visible metaphors of how time and the psyche distort a clear sunny day, turning it into the unnaturalness of the familiar.
-The frames of the series are not photographs of objects, but photographs of processes: the process of remembering, the process of forgetting, the process of seeking refuge in the inner landscape.
-Scanning negatives and digital printing is a key conceptual step: it is the translation of an analog memory trace (film) into a digital code, emphasizing the fragility of the transition between worlds (real /remembered, analog/digital) and the inevitable vulnerability of any artifact of the past in the face of modern fixation technologies.
-“Letters from Childhood” is a dialogue with the fear of self—destruction.
-I create aesthetic shields out of light, shadow and the grainy texture of the film, trying to keep the “silence of childhood”.
-But these shelters are temporary and fragile, like a dream that melts at dawn.
-The project proves that childhood harmony is unattainable as a fact, but it is possible as an act of resistance — resistance to complete dissolution into the digital noise of the present through persistent, albeit obviously imperfect, embodiment of the ghosts of the past.
-It is a flashlight that highlights the dark corners of the psyche, where aesthetics becomes the last thread connecting us to the disappearing “I” of childhood.
+In the series “Letters from Childhood, ” I perform a subtle yet radical deconstruction of the very structure of memory.
+Here, childhood is not a nostalgic archive, but a battlefield between the fluid, elusive reality of the past and the mind’s obsessive attempts to materialize it in the present.
+It is an investigation of the digital uncertainty within the human psyche: how vague emotions and fragmented impressions (“a hazy trace of presence”) become the only “data” available for reconstructing a lost world.
+The choice of medium format film is not merely an aesthetic gesture.
+It is a strategy of resistance against the digital world.
+The analog process, with its chemical unpredictability and tactile materiality, becomes a fragile aesthetic refuge for memories too vulnerable for the purity of the digital.
+Visual effects (blurring, double exposures, grain), achieved exclusively at the moment of capture, are not defects but a materialization of the very deformation of memory.
+They are visible metaphors for how time and the psyche distort a clear, sunny day, turning it into the unnaturalness of the familiar.
+The frames in this series are not photographs of objects, but photographs of processes: the process of remembering, the process of forgetting, the process of seeking refuge in an internal landscape.
+Scanning the negatives and digital printing is a key conceptual step: it is the translation of the analog trace of memory (the film) into a digital code, emphasizing the fragility of the transition between worlds (real/remembered, analog/digital) and the inevitable vulnerability of any artifact of the past in the face of modern recording technologies.
+“Letters from Childhood” is a dialogue with the fear of the disintegration of the self.
+I create aesthetic shields from light, shadow, and the grainy texture of film, trying to hold onto the “silence of childhood.”
+But these refuges are temporary and fragile, like a dream that melts at dawn.
+The project proves that the harmony of childhood is unattainable as a fact, but possible as an act of resistance—resistance against complete dissolution in the digital noise of the present through the persistent, albeit inherently imperfect, embodiment of the ghosts of the past.
+It is a flashlight illuminating the dark corners of the psyche, where aesthetics become the last thread connecting us to the disappearing “I” of childhood.